 We have audited the accompanying consolidated balance sheets of Fusion Welcome - Fuel, S.A. (the "Company") as of December 31, 2019 and 2018, the related consolidated statements of operations, stockholders' equity (deficit) and cash flows for the year ended December 31, 2019 and the period from July 26, 2018 (inception) to December 31, 2018, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the year ended December 31, 2019 and the period from July 26, 2018 (inception) to December 31, 2018, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the year ended December 31, 2019 and the period from July 26, 2018 (inception) to December 31, 2019 and the period from July 26, 2018 (inception) to December 31, 2019, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.